 ‘Among the best for customs law’, Mayer Brown provides ‘service of the highest level in all aspects’.
 From Washington DC, Duane Layton heads a broad practice that also spans export controls, WTO disputes, trade remedies and trade policy matters and benefits from global platforms in China, Belgium, Singapore and Vietnam.
 Among the team’s recent highlights, Layton acted alongside the ‘knowledgeable and client-focused’ Sydney Mintzer to represent the Government of Indonesia in its WTO challenge against Australian measures requiring plain packaging on tobacco products.
 On the FCPA side, Simeon Kriesberg is leading the firm’s ongoing advice to Dow Chemical on anti-corruption and trade compliance risks.
 Timothy Keeler, Michael Kantor and Matthew McConkey are also key names.

-Within Product liability and mass tort defense: toxic tort, Mayer Brown is a third tier firm,
+Product liability and mass tort defense: toxic tort

 Michael Olsen heads the Chicago-based team at Mayer Brown, which works closely with the firm’s substantial environmental practice to advise on major claims – involving both products and facilities – nationwide.
 Craig Woods has represented clients in cases involving asbestos, silica and diacetyl; he represents a Fortune 500 company in a 1,300-plaintiff consolidated case arising out of sales of isocyanates for use in coal mine roof and ventilation control polyurethane products.
 Mark Ter Molen has represented an impressive array of clients – including Dow Chemical Company, Union Carbide and Cargill – in high-profile mass torts and class actions.
 Counsel Jaimy Hamburg has experience defending clients in various claims, including those arising from petroleum refineries, mining sites, dioxins and solvents.